Skip to Content

 Conventional Loans Over $1 Million Are Available in Many Areas

-In some high-cost-of-living areas, however, the FHFA allows for larger loans.
+In some high-cost areas, however, the FHFA allows for larger loans.
 In these communities, the maximum loan equals 115% of the median home value.
-This can be as high as $1,209,750, which is about 150% of the baseline limit.
+This can be as high as $1,249,125, which is 150% of the baseline limit.

 Loans larger than the standard limit are called high-cost or high-balance loans.
 You'll sometimes see them referred to as super-conforming as well.

-There are 114 high-cost areas throughout the country where you can get a single-unit conventional loan of more than $1 million, including the entirety of Alaska, Hawaii, Washington DC, Guam, and the US Virgin Islands.
-See the full list of $1 million conventional loan areas at the end of this article, from FHFA's published 2025 county limits list.
+There are over 100 high-cost areas throughout the country where you can get a single-unit conventional loan of more than $1 million, including the entirety of Alaska, Hawaii, Washington DC, Guam, and the US Virgin Islands.

 Tip: Conventional loan limits are on loan amount, not purchase price.
 You could buy a $3 million home in an area with a $1 million loan limit by putting $2 million down.